GoogleCloudPlatform/terraform-google-cloud-armor/modules/network-edge-security-policy/README.md

 <!-- END OF PRE-COMMIT-TERRAFORM DOCS HOOK -->

+## policy_user_defined_fields

+Definitions of user-defined fields for CLOUD_ARMOR_NETWORK policies.
+A user-defined field consists of up to 4 bytes extracted from a fixed offset in the packet, relative to the IPv4, IPv6, TCP, or UDP header, with an optional mask to select certain bits.
+Rules may then specify matching values for these fields

+- `name`: (Optional) The name of this field.
+Must be unique within the policy
+- `base`: (Required) The base relative to which 'offset' is measured.
+Possible values are:
+  - `IPV4`: Points to the beginning of the IPv4 header
+  - `IPV6`: Points to the beginning of the IPv6 header
+  - `TCP`: Points to the beginning of the TCP header, skipping over any IPv4 options or IPv6 extension headers.
+Not present for non-first fragments
+  - `UDP`: Points to the beginning of the UDP header, skipping over any IPv4 options or IPv6 extension headers.
+Not present for non-first fragments.
+Possible values are: IPV4, IPV6, TCP, UDP
+- `offset`: (Optional) Offset of the first byte of the field (in network byte order) relative to 'base'
+- `size`: (Optional) Size of the field in bytes.
+Valid values: 1-4
+- `mask`: (Optional) If specified, apply this mask (bitwise AND) to the field to ignore bits before matching.
+Encoded as a hexadecimal number (starting with "0x").
+The last byte of the field (in network byte order) corresponds to the least significant byte of the mask

-## Rules
+## policy_rules

 `policy_rules` is a list of objects with following parameters:
 - `priority`: An integer indicating the priority of a rule in the list.
 The priority must be a positive value between 0 and 2147483647.
-Rules are evaluated from highest to lowest priority where 0 is the highest priority and 2147483647 is the lowest priority.
+Rules are evaluated from highest to lowest priority where 0 is the highest priority and 2147483647 is the lowest priority
 - `action`: The Action to perform when the rule is matched.
 The following are the valid actions:
-  - allow: allow access to target.
+  - allow: allow access to target
   - deny(STATUS): deny access to target, returns the HTTP response code specified.
-Valid values for STATUS are 403, 404, and 502.
+Valid values for STATUS are 403, 404, and 502
 - `preview`: If set to true, the specified action is not enforced
 - `description`: An optional description of this resource.
 Provide this property when you create the resource
 - `src_ip_ranges`: list of source IPv4/IPv6 addresses or CIDR prefixes, in standard text format